jharwell/sierra/docs/src/quickstart.rst

    doing anything substantial.

-   Full documentation of all command line options it accepts is in :ref:`ln-cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.
+   Full documentation of all command line options it accepts is in :ref:`ln-usage-cli`, and there are many useful options that SIERRA accepts, so skimming the CLI docs is **very** worthwhile.

 #.
 Learn SIERRA's runtime :ref:`ln-runtime-exp-tree`.
 When running, SIERRA will
    create a (rather) large directory structure for you, so reading the docs is